Last Updated 11:00am, 7 April 2020

 - Supervision – will continue at least at the same frequency as before

-- Placement Support Team – telephone support is being increased to ensure we have more capacity – 01392 381491
+- Placement Support Team – telephone support has been increased to ensure we have more capacity – 01392 381491

 - Peer Guides – please contact your guide